AndrewGaspar/Async-Await-Proposal-for-TypeScript/Code-Generation/3 - Simple Await Expression.md

 The entire basis of our transformations of async functions is based on this procedure:

 1. Hoist all variable declarations.
-2. Transform all structures in the async function into awaitable Promise producing expressions.
+2. Transform all structures in the async/defer function into awaitable Promise producing expressions.
 This code generation is covered in the following sections.
 3. Return the Expression portion of the first AwaitExpression.
 The await keyword is thrown out.
 4. All of the expressions following the AwaitExpression up to the next AwaitExpression will be placed inside a continuation function. `.then()` will be called on the Promise from the previous step.
-The continuation function will be passed to the `onFulfilled` parameter of the `.then` call.
-All `.then()` calls will be chained to the same Promise.
+The continuation function will be passed as an argument to the `onFulfilled` parameter of the `.then` call.
+Rather than continuing to nest promise continuations, `.then` will be called on the return of the previous `.then` for any further AwaitExpressions.
+There are exceptions which will be dicussed in the next section.
 5. Repeat step 3 through 5 until reaching the end of the function.

 All following sections will focus on transforming familiar data structures into a pattern that can be evaluated using